kyab/mruby-bin-mirb-hostbased/README.md

 ```

 ## Target side:
-If your board is Arduino compatible, compile and upload sample sketch file in samples/target by your IDE(MPIDE,etc).
+If your board is Arduino compatible, compile and upload sample sketch file in samples/target by your IDE(Arduino IDE, MPIDE,etc).
 I also recommend you to use my [mruby-arduino](https://github.com/kyab/mruby-arduino).

 ```